- Over 588,000 West Virginians were enrolled in Medicaid and CHIP as of July 2021, including nearly 190,000 enrolled under Medicaid expansion.

 Substantial impact on uninsured rate

-According to U.S. Census data, the state’s uninsured rate was 14 percent in 2013, and had fallen to 5.3 percent by 2016.
-It had increased to 6.4 percent by 2018, however, mirroring the nationwide trend of increasing uninsured rates under the Trump administration.
+According to U.S. Census data, the state’s uninsured rate was 14% in 2013, and had fallen to 5.3% by 2016.
+But it had increased to 6.7% by 2019, however, mirroring the nationwide trend of increasing uninsured rates under the Trump administration.

-West Virginia’s uninsured rate had been similar to the U.S. average (14.5 percent) in 2013, but the state’s uninsured rate in 2018 was well below that national average at that point, which was 8.9 percent.
-However amid the Covid-10 pandemic, the uninsured rates have climbed across the nation.
-As of June 2020, West Virginia’s uninsured rate had increased to 12 percent.
+West Virginia’s uninsured rate had been similar to the U.S. average (14.5%) in 2013, but the state’s uninsured rate in 2019 was well below that national average at that point, which was 9.2%.
+West Virginia’s better-than-average performance in reducing the uninsured rate was due in large part to the expansion of Medicaid.

 Who is eligible for Medicaid in West Virginia?

-- Infants aged 0 to 1 in households with income up to 158 percent of the federal poverty level (FPL)
+- Infants aged 0 to 1 in households with income up to 163% of the federal poverty level (FPL)

-- Children aged 1-5 in households with income up to 141 percent of FPL
+- Children aged 1-5 in households with income up to 146% of FPL

-- Children aged 6-18 in households with income up to 133 percent of FPL
+- Children aged 6-18 in households with income up to 138% of FPL

-- Pregnant women with income up to 185 percent of poverty
+- Pregnant women with income up to 190% of poverty

-- Adults with incomes up to 133 percent of poverty
+- Adults with incomes up to 138% of poverty

-Pregnant women and children in households with up to 300 percent of FPL qualify for CHIP in West Virginia.
+Pregnant women and children in households with up to 300% of FPL qualify for CHIP in West Virginia (different coverage levels are available depending on income).

 How does Medicaid provide financial help to Medicare beneficiaries in West Virginia?